Mount Lebanon

 Mount Lebanon (Note: جَبَل لُبْنَان, /apc-LB/; ܛܘܪ ܠܒ݂ܢܢ, /syr/; Libanus) is a mountain range in Lebanon.
 It is about 170 km long and averages above 2500 m in elevation, with its peak at 3088 m.
 The range provides a typical alpine climate year-round.

 Mount Lebanon is well-known for its snow-covered mountains, home to surviving Lebanese cedar forests and diverse high-altitude flora and fauna.
 The name Lebanon itself originates from the white, snow-covered tops of this mountain range.

 Geography

+Satellite map of the Levant, showing the snow-capped Mount Lebanon.

 The Mount Lebanon range extends along the entire country for about 170 km, parallel to the Mediterranean coast.
 The highest peak is Qurnat as Sawda', at 3088 m.
 The range receives a substantial amount of precipitation, including snow, which averages around 4 m in depth.

 Lebanon has historically been defined by the mountains, which provided protection for the local population.
 In Lebanon, changes in scenery are related less to geographical distances than to altitudes.
 The mountains were known for their oak and pine forests.
 The last remaining old growth groves of the famous Cedar of Lebanon (Cedrus libani var. libanii) are on the high slopes of Mount Lebanon, in the Cedars of God World Heritage Site.